 Public scoping meetings were conducted in June 2015.
 Comments were submitted in writing, email, or online to the Mississippi River Project Office through January 2016.
 All written comments received at the meetings are provided below.
-When conversing with the public regarding the MP or SMP, Corps staff did not routinely complete a conversation log but rather advised the interested party on how they could provide written comments on the plan.
-For written comments received that included an email address, the Corps typically emailed the party back, acknowledged the received comment, advised them that the comment would be included with the documentation on Master Plan, added them to the email contact list for the MP and SMP for any future updates on the process, and thanked them for their time and input.
+When conversing with the public regarding the MP, Corps staff did not routinely complete a conversation log but rather advised the interested party on how they could provide written comments on the plan.
+For written comments received that included an email address, the Corps typically emailed the party back, acknowledged the received comment, added them to the email contact list for the MP and SMP for any future updates on the process, and thanked them for their time and input.

-Public involvement is critically important to the success of the overall master planning effort.
-The public involvement effort in developing this Master Plan occurred from January 2015 when the PDT announced plans to revise the Master Plan through January 2016.
 Heavy agency involvement also occurred through December of 2017.
 During this time the public, affected tribes, stakeholders, and Federal, state, and local agencies were given the opportunity to comment and participate in defining the project issues and formulating resource use objectives.